 Money is used as a means of payment or a medium of exchange and therefore eliminates the coincidence of needs problem that is created by a barter system.
 The coincidence of needs requires that two parties want what the other person is willing to trade, and thus makes it difficult to trade.

 It is also a standard unit of measurement that can be used to price things and to compare value.
-For example, a book costs $150, a meal costs $5 and a long distance call costs $0.10/min.
-To compare their value, we can say 1 book = 30 meals = 1500 minutes on a long distance call.
+For example, a book costs $150, a meal costs $5, and a long distance call costs $0.10/min.
+To compare their value, we can say one book = 30 meals = 1500 minutes on a long distance call.

 Money can be used to store value, and thus it becomes an asset itself.
 However, money may not be a good store of value since it loses value over time due to inflation.